Incognitiv/-pseudo-numix-black-edition/README.md

 # Description:
+I just forked [Numix](https://numixproject.org/) and [Ultra Flat Icons](http://gnome-look.org/content/show.php/Ultra-Flat-Icons?content=167477) and edited it a little.
+All copyrights belong to their respective owners, only license was changed to BSD.

-Pseudo Numix Black Edition is a modern flat theme, which is a combination of dark elements, but without the high amount of orange elements (like in the original Numix).
+Pseudo-Numix-Black-Edition is a modern flat theme, which is a combination of dark elements, but without the high amount of orange elements (like in the original Numix).
 Included files are for Cinnamon, GTK-2.0, GTK-3.0 or Metacity.

 # Manual installation:
 1. If you want to install this theme, just extract this zip file to the themes directory, in example `~/.themes`.